Topic List

 (1) An external storage or optical disc drive that plugs into the USB port.
 See portable hard drive.

 (2) A small solid state storage module that plugs into the computer's USB port.
-Emerging just before the turn of the century, the USB drive comprises one or more flash memory chips that hold up to 2TB of data.
-Initially holding only eight megabytes, the ever-increasing capacities of USB drives have all but rendered writable CDs and DVDs obsolete.
+Emerging just before the turn of the century, the USB drive comprises one or more flash memory chips that store up to two terabytes (2TB) of data.
+Initially holding only eight megabytes, the ever-increasing capacities of USB drives, along with their convenient portability, rendered writable CDs and DVDs obsolete.
 See flash memory.

 Backup, Data Transfer and Bootable

-USB drives are used for auxiliary storage, backup and data transfer between computers.
-They are also widely used for disseminating marketing information.
-Printed with logos on the case, people often keep the drives for backup after erasing the vendor's files.
-USB drives can also hold an operating system and be used to boot the computer (see bootable disk).
+USB drives are used for auxiliary storage and backup as well as data transfer between computers.
+They can also hold an operating system and be used to boot the computer (see bootable disk).
 See sneakernet.

 Windows and Mac Compatible

-USB drives are commonly formatted to be compatible between Windows and Mac computers.
-The FAT and exFAT file formats provide this compatibility (see FAT32 and exFAT.
+USB drives are generally formatted to be compatible between Windows and Mac computers.
+The FAT and exFAT file formats provide this compatibility (see FAT32 and exFAT).

 Known By Many Names